 How to Make Ginger Cookies without Molasses

-To make these soft gingersnap cookies without molasses is as easy as making your basic cookie dough then waiting for a few hours to let the dough rest.
-Then you roll the dough in sugar (if desired) and bake.
+Making these soft gingersnap cookies without molasses is as easy as making basic cookie dough then waiting for a few hours for the dough rest.
+Then roll the dough in sugar (if desired) and bake.
 All the photos included are to help you see what the dough will look like at each stage.

 - Whisk together the flour, ginger, cinnamon, cloves, nutmeg, salt, and baking soda.
 Set aside.

-You can use a whisk or even a fork to do this.
+You can use a whisk or fork to do this.
 You simply want everything stirred in so there are no clumps of baking soda or spices.